KKTV/webpack-async-router/README.md

 <script src="/your/path/to/entry/file/entry.js" type="text/javascript" charset="utf-8"></script>

 ```

-### Step 3 - Instantiate Router Inside entry.js
-entry.js is the entry point of all your server-side route, so you should instantiate router inside it.

-config of Router:
-- `path` where router would look for controllers
-- `pathMap` of  visiting path and controller name

-Please check `./sample-client/entry.js` to see detail.

 ### Step 4 - Controller Require Convention
 use `require([modules], callback)` to make async load working, i.e